Diversity, Equity and Inclusion

 - Parker College of Business invited Dr. Marcus M. Stewart, Associate Professor of Management at Bentley University to give a talk about DEI and Implicit Bias to the Parker College Community in Fall 2021.

-- Parker College Faculty attended the Faculty Professional Development Day – Be Excellent, Be Inclusive, Be Georgia Southern People hosted by the Georgia Southern Center for Teaching Excellence for 5.5 hours (10 AM to 3:30 PM) on January 10.
+- Parker College Faculty attended the Faculty Professional Development Day – Be Excellent, Be Inclusive, Be Georgia Southern People hosted by the Georgia Southern Faculty Center for 5.5 hours (10 AM to 3:30 PM) on January 10.

 - PDEIC members participated in a professional development initiative in the area of diversity and inclusion put together by the College of Education and the Arredondo Advisory Group.
 The two-day Train-the-Trainer (T3) Workshops titled Creating a Sense of Community and Connection: Planning for Culturally Responsive Hiring, Advancing, and Retention Practices were held on February 27-28.